 - Additional risk assessments should be conducted when any off-site activity or hazardous activity is undertaken and a Hazardous Activity Form completed if necessary.

-- It’s a requirement to keep a brief, simple record of all risk assessments and GBM provides further guidance in the publications Residential Events Toolkit and Delivering an Evening’s Programme Toolkit which provides some generic risk assessments and templates to complete and both are available to download for free from the GB leaders’ online resource base.
+- It’s a requirement to keep a brief, simple record of all risk assessments and GBM provides further guidance in the publications Residential Events Toolkit and Delivering an Evening’s Programme Toolkit which provide some generic risk assessments and templates to complete and both are available to download for free from the GB website.

 - A ‘hazard’ is anything which would cause harm e.g. a departure/assembly point on a busy road, an overcrowded church hall or a slippery slope.